thinkjoshua/MyBreweries/README.md

 Rebuild the Project Using Android Studio or ...

-Open terminal command line then navigate to the root folder of the application.
+Open terminal command line then navigate to the root folder of the application.Development Want to contribute?
+Great!
+To fix a bug or enhance an existing module, follow these steps:

+Fork the repo

+Create a new branch (git checkout -b improve-feature)

+Make the appropriate changes in the files

+Add changes to reflect the changes made

 Run command to view the emulator.